Adriatic–Ionian motorway: Overview

 The road is planned to be built to full motorway standards.
 It will start in Trieste, Italy, pass through Slovenia, enter Croatia near Rijeka, and continue through Croatia as part of A1 motorway.
-Road will be connected to Montenegro through Croatia if via Pelješac Bridge.
+The road will be connected to Montenegro through Croatia if via Pelješac Bridge.
 Passing Ulcinj, the motorway will enter Albania south of Lake Skadar, and continue south, passing Shkodër, Tirana, Rrogozhinë, Fier and Gjirokastër.
-Exiting Albania, the motorway will follow the Greek section of E55 route, ending at Kalamata.
+Exiting Albania, the motorway will follow the A5 motorway in Greece, ending at Kalamata.

 The road is seen as a matter of national importance to Croatia, Montenegro and Albania.
 Those countries have launched an initiative to list the motorway with Pan-European corridors in order to be able to secure foreign funding.

 Italy

 With starting of Adriatic–Ionian motorway at Trieste, the already existing feeder road RA 13 to the Slovenian border is used.
 The RA 13 is connected to the Slovenian A3 highway.